 As part of the continuing education program, directors receive at each meeting a quarterly legal and regulatory update that summarizes materials published by major proxy advisory firms and legal and accounting firms, plus other periodicals that are likely to be of interest.

-As part of the board's continuing education program, board members receive various presentations from management and external experts, and the CEO and other members of management routinely inform the board about strategic changes in our industry.
-Topics presented in 2021 included the following:
+Additionally, board members receive various presentations from management and external experts, and the CEO and other members of management routinely inform the board about strategic changes in our industry.
+Topics presented in 2022 included the following: